cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 --- abstract

 This document specifies a CBOR encoding of X.509 certificates.
-The resulting certificates are called CBOR Certificates.
+The resulting certificates are called CXXX Certificates.
 The CBOR encoding supports a large subset of RFC 5280 and significantly reduces the size of certificates compatible with e.g. RFC 7925, IEEE 802.1AR (DevID), CNSA, and CA/Browser Forum Baseline Requirements.
 When used to re-encode DER encoded X.509 certificates, the CBOR encoding can in many cases reduce the size of RFC 7925 profiled certificates with over 50%.
-The CBOR encoding can also be used to encode "natively signed" CBOR certificates, which does not require re-encoding for the signature to be verified.
-The document also specifies COSE headers as well as a TLS certificate type for CBOR certificates.
+The CBOR encoded structure can alternatively be signed directly ("natively signed"), which does not require re-encoding for the signature to be verified.
+The document also specifies COSE headers as well as a TLS certificate type for CXXX certificates.

 --- middle